astro-jets/vwaza/README.md

 1. after cloning use npm install on both frontend and backend to install packages
 2. in the backend write npm run dev to start the server
-3. in the frontend write npm start to start the react server
+3. in the frontend write npm start to start the react server npm run dev

 #Backend Variables (ENV)
 DATABASE_URL=postgres://postgres:password123@@localhost:5432/vwaza